Judgment: trap or superpower

-Amazing and exhausting the speed and the number of times that leaders are called upon today to express their opinion, to present their thinking, to decide; in other words, to make judgments.
+Amazing and exhausting the speed and number of times that leaders are called upon today to express their opinion, to present their thoughts, to decide; in other words, to make judgments.

-A judgment is the interpretation that one establishes of the different dynamics of a situation to be able to choose wisely the best decision to make.
+A judgment is the interpretation that is established of the different dynamics of a situation in order to be able to choose wisely the best decision to make.

-However, is it always necessary to form a judgment based on deep analyzes or can we trust our intuition and feelings?
-And how then can we overcome the biased influence of our own beliefs and values to remain more inclusive and open to differences?
+However, is it always necessary to form a judgment based on deep analyses or can we trust our intuition and feelings?
+And how can we overcome the biased influence of our own beliefs and values to remain more inclusive and open to differences?

 Can we develop the superpower of judgment?